Meditation- sitting posture- Padmasana ( Lotus pose)

 Bend the right leg at knee and place the foot on the top of the left thigh- sole should face upward and heel should be closer to pubic bone.

+Bend your left leg and place your left foot on the top of your right leg's thigh, ensuring that you press the heels of both legs against your stomach.
 Your ankles will cross each other.
-If you are flexible enough your both knees should touch the ground in final posture.
-If it doesn't , practice it for sometime.
-With increased flexibility they will touch.
+If you are flexible enough, your right knee should touch the ground in a final posture.
+If it doesn't, practice it for sometime.
+With increased flexibility, you will touch.

-Your head, neck and spine should be upright and in straight line, shoulders relaxed.
+Your head, neck and spine should be upright and in a straight line, shoulders relaxed.

 Place the hands on the knees, palms facing down.